InvalidKaro/pyblox/docs/roblosecurity.md

     We recommend using an alternate account with only the permissions it needs to limit the destruction an attacker can do.
 [Always enable 2-step verification!](https://en.help.roblox.com/hc/articles/212459863)

-The best way to authenticate your ro.py application is to log in to Roblox on the website and then taking the .ROBLOSECURITY token from there.
+The best way to authenticate your pyblox application is to log in to Roblox on the website and then taking the .ROBLOSECURITY token from there.

 !!! warning